BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Scarcity**

+One of the reasons I have been able to successfully keep up this habit of updating this record of my struggle against distraction is that I am very strict about sticking to my 10 minute rule.
+I have 10, and only 10 minutes available and I publish whatever I’ve come up with in that time.
+The discipline works really well.

+I had a theoretically distraction free day yesterday which on paper gave me many hours to achieve things I want to get done.
+But somehow I managed to fritter away a large chunk of it. by contrast, earlier in the week I had some busy days but still managed to squeeze in some productive sessions.

+I suppose one solution would be to deliberately schedule lots of stuff to squeeze the available time down.
+This actually is very tempting.
+But what I really crave is uninterrupted time where I can focus on things that can’t be done quickly.

+As it happens, I have another free day today.
+I think I will simply set myself the challenge of how many contiguous blocks of 25 minutes focus I can manage without a break.
+I have got something of a personal best to beat here.
+I have on several occasions Managed six such sessions so if I just get to 7 I can treat that as an achievement.

+And just to be clear, I’m only allowed breaks of the most physiologically urgent variety.
+No snacks.
+No quick checks of the news.
+Not even glances out of the window.
+Let’s see how it goes.

 #### **Energy levels really matter**

 I had a very poor day productivity speaking yesterday.
 It was my first day back from holiday.
 My energy levels were at rock bottom.
 I just about managed to get the most urgent stuff done.
 In retrospect, I should probably have gone straight to bed after that.
 Instead I spent a lot of time watching YouTube videos.
 They weren’t even particularly interesting ones.